PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 `http://path-to-stream/live/channel-feed`

-- "Filter channels using a common id (Optional)." - Inorder for this feature to work the provided m3u/xmltv must contain channel `tvg-id` formated with source indicators. ex. `NBC4@zap2it.com`,`CBS2@tvguide.com`.
+- "Filter channels using a common id (Optional)." - In-order for this feature to work the provided m3u/xmltv must contain one of the following examples:

+1. `tvg-id` formatted with source indicators. ex. `tvg-id=NBC4@zap2it.com`,`tvg-id=CBS2@tvguide.com`.
 If you would like to import only `zap2it.com` sources, enter `@zap2it.com`.

+2. `provider` formatted with provider parameters. ex. `provider=Locast`,`provider=PlutoTV`.
+If you would like to import only `PlutoTV` sources, enter `PlutoTV`.

+Stack multiples as `tvg-id=NBC4@zap2it.com|PlutoTV`

 ### XMLTV
 - requires one of the two timestamps:
 	1. `%Y%m%d%H%M%S` - Local Time

 	1. `%Y%m%d%H%M%S +%z` - UTC Time with Offset

+## Options:

+- Centralized file location: Location to store PseudoTV Live M3U/XMLTV and other shared resources. ie. Playlists, Nodes and Channel Logos.

 ------------

 # General Information:

+## - Channel Logos:

+1. Resource pack -

+2. Local user folder -

 ## - Channel Sharing (Multi-Room):